iron-io/docs/worker/reference/environment/index.md

   </tbody>
 </table>

-These are included for convenience because they are binary packages.
-(See the tip below regarding environment independence.)
+These are included because they are binary libraries.
+Language-specific libraries should be included as part of your worker code package.

 If you don't see what you need here, please [contact us](http://support.iron.io/customer/portal/emails/new) and tell us what you're looking for.
 If it's a common/popular package, we can certainly look to include it.